Approximating Sparse Graphs: The Random Overlapping Communities Model: Closed walk counts of ROC graphs

-\begin{remark} The above corollary shows that same ROC family $(\mu,a )$ achieves the $k$-limit of the sequence of hypercubes, and the closely related Hamming and Cayley generalizations.
-While these sequences all have the same ROC family limit object, the ROC family can produce sequences of ROC graphs $(G_d)$, $G_d \sim ROC(n_d, d_d, \mu, a )$, unique to each of these settings by varying relationship between $n_d$ and $d_d$.
+\begin{remark} The above corollary shows that same ROC family $\mathcal{D}=(\mu,a )$ achieves the $k$-limit of the sequence of hypercubes, and the closely related Hamming and Cayley generalizations.
+This ROC family can produce sequences of ROC graphs $(G_d)$, $G_d \sim ROC(n_d, d_d,\mathcal{D} )$, unique to each of these settings by varying relationship between $n_d$ and $d_d$.
 A sequence with $n_d= 2^d$ and $d_d=d$ will match the edge density and unnormalized walk counts of the hypercube, whereas a sequence with $n_d=k^d$ and $d_d=d (k-1)$ or $d_d= 2d$ will match the edge density and unnormalized walk counts of the Hamming or Cayley generalization respectively. \end{remark}